ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 ![Causal Broadcast](./img/L7%20Causal%20Broadcast%208.png)

 Then there is the case that one participant sends a message to ***many***, but not all of the other participants in the system.
-An example of this the Total Order anomaly we also saw in lecture 7.
+An example of this the Total-Order anomaly we also saw in lecture 7.

 ![Total Order Anomaly](./img/L7%20TO%20Anomaly.png)